‘Southern Charm’ Kathryn Dennis Speaks Out On Cousin Shelby

 — Kathryn C. Dennis (@kathryn_dennis) August 12, 2016

-On the Southern Charm Season 4 premiere episode, it was revealed that Kathryn Dennis lost custody of her two children with Thomas Ravenel and that he, with hired help, was raising them in Charleston while Kathryn was out in California doing a rehab program.
+On the Southern Charm season 4 premiere episode, it was revealed that Kathryn Dennis lost custody of her two children with Thomas Ravenel and that he, with hired help, was raising them in Charleston while Kathryn was out in California doing a rehab program.
 Later on, the cast, sans Kathryn, gathered at a pool party thrown by Eliza Limehouse, the daughter of one of Thomas’ best friends.
 When Shelby showed up, Craig Conover, who had just spoken to Kathryn on the phone and was told that she just got back in town, looked dismayed.
 Shelby asked Eliza if she invited Kathryn to the party.
 Eliza said that she did text Kathryn and that she’s supposed to be coming.

 Later, Elizabeth Madison, in front of Thomas, asked Shelby if she has seen Kathryn lately.
 Shelby, in a very small bikini and stiletto heels, responded that she saw Kathryn at the end of August.
 When Liz asked if Kathryn is doing good, Shelby said that she’s “incredibly worried about her.”
 Shelby then said that she kicked Kathryn out of her place after a couple of weeks.